ktru7823/graph-traversal/README.md

 2
 3

-The expected output for this example is provided below.
+The expected output for this example is "16", illustrated below.
 ![graph-traversal-3](graph-traversal-3/example3.PNG)